nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### About
 The add application command is a core feature of sprINT, allowing users to easily keep track of their internship applications.
-By issuing the command with the appropriate prefixes, users can input the key details of their application, including the role, company, email, and status.
+By issuing the command with the appropriate prefixes, users can input the key details of their application, including the role, company, company email, and status.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** While `task` is also a field associated
 with an application, users are only allowed to add a task to an application via the